bobmaerten/ansible-role-nagios-nrpe-server/README.md

 ## Role Variables

-Theses variables can be passed to this role:
+Theses variables are defined by default, and can be overriden for this role:

     nagios_plugins_directory: /usr/lib/nagios/plugins
     nagios_server: centreon